ANIMAL BLOGGING WITH DILL THE CAT

 THIS IS WHY WE CAN'T HAVE NICE THINGS

 This is Chowder, who came into our home from the Denver Dumb Friends League.
-Given his history, with very little contact with humans, he now enjoys videos made for cats on YouTube while laying on an electric blanket.
+Chowder was a feral cat who lived in the backyard of a caring person who fed him but was unable to bond with him.
+The food giver was the only human contact Chowder had with people and as an adult cat we were told odds were Chowder would never bond with us.
+He was litterbox trained and that was enough.
+Even if Chowder would never bond with us we would give him a forever home.
+Chowder don't like closed doors, but he enjoys looking at videos made for cats on YouTube while laying on an electric blanket.
 Not seen in this picture Chowder is a black smoke cat.
 His "smoke" is a grayish mane.
 He is our second black smoke cat, and based on our readings, they are rare.

 When we brought Luna into our home from the Denver Dumb Friends League, she was a solid black kitten and within a few months she began changing colors, growing a gray mane that traveled down her chest, to her belly.
 We never heard of a black cat changing colors and reading about it we learned Luna was defined as a black smoke cat.
 At best based on what we read black smoke cats are rare and Mason defined her beauty as "Everything she sits next to will look better."
 Luna also has the distinctive trait of responding to her nicknames, Lulu, Little Girl, and Sugar Cookie.